Skip to Main Content

 Public Access to Student Data

-Student data is not provided to the public, including individuals, businesses, and organizations.
+Student data is not available to the public, including individuals, businesses, and organizations.
 The public may obtain contact information for a specific set of students as allowed by FERPA by using the Campus Directory.

 UCLA has authorized National Student Clearinghouse to act as its agent for all verifications of student enrollment and degrees.
-Degree verification for the most recent term is available approximately eight weeks after the term ends.
+Degree verification for the most recent academic term is available approximately eight weeks after the term ends.

 For requests under the Public Records Act, contact the UCLA Records Management and Information Practices office at 310-794-8960.
 (See UCLA Policy 603: Privacy of and Access to Information—Legal Requirements.)